 For purchases in this range, the tender process is normally advertised on e-tenders, the Irish Government Public Procurement Portal.
 This is intended to give Small and Medium Sized Enterprises throughout the island of Ireland the opportunity to tender.
 However, exceptional or urgent circumstances may require us to invite tenders directly from a number of selected operators without advertising.

 At this level, calls for tenders are published on the eTenders website and in the Official Journal of the EU.
-Contracts above this threshold are awarded according to EU Directive 2004/18/EC as transposed into Irish law by the European Communities (Award of Public Authorities’ Contracts) 2006 (S.I.
-329 of 2006).
+Contracts above this threshold are awarded according to EU Directive 2014/24/EU as transposed into Irish law by the European Union (Award of Public Authority Contracts) Regulation 2016 (S.I.
+284 of 2016).